plone/training/reusable.rst

     We have to tell that someone.

-    Who has which permissions is managed in Zope, it is persistent, persistent stuff goes to GenericSetup.
+    Who has which permissions is managed in Zope, it is persistent, persistent configuration goes to GenericSetup.

 The persistent configuration is managed in another file: :file:`profiles/default/rolemap.xml`